[Solved] WD external hard drive won’t mount on Mac

 Generally, when you connect an WD, Seagate, Toshiba, Samsung external hard drive to Mac, it will be automatically mounted, then you can perform read and write operation on it.
 Alternatively, you can also select the disk and click on Mount to make it accessible by the operating system using Disk Utility.

 However, it may happen that your WD external hard drive won’t mount on Mac, usually when you desperately need to access some data stored on it.
 Remain calm, all data on WD external hard drive is still there.
-This article will explain how to fix WD My Passport for Mac not mounting without data loss.
+This article will explain how to fix WD My Passport not mounting/showing up/recognized/detected.

 WD external hard drive won’t mount on Mac, how to fix?